 The mid-term evaluation allows participants to assess their experience up to that point and to reflect on the activities, role and support of the host organisation and on their own contribution.
 The evaluation provides the opportunity to learn from everybody's experience and enables the participants to plan developments and/or further improvements in their activity and to think about what they will do in the longer term, once their experience is over.
-The evaluation should also raise awareness of the personal learning process, linking it to the key competences of the Youthpass and Europass.
+The evaluation should also raise awareness of the personal learning process, linking it to the key competences of lifelong learning as used in Youthpass or to the setup of Europass.
 Mid-term evaluation is also mandatory for in-country participants.
 For Humanitarian Aid volunteering, a host organisation should organise an on-line mid-term evaluation in co-operation with support organisation.